Advent 1B: When the Rooster Crows

 However the rooster crows, we do face these ultimate moments of revelation, of apocalyptic unveiling.
 Something happens, someone says something, and suddenly we wonder how close we really are to God, how serious we really are about this Christianity thing, how consistently we try to be Christ-like after all.
 Something happens, someone says something, and we realize that all the fullness of God’s kingdom really is on just the other side of the door but we have cause to wonder whether we’re ready for that kingdom to burst in on us and be our all in all even already right now.

 As we today enter Advent, we are called to holy seriousness.
 As we look back and look forward in time, we bring our gaze also back to this present moment to see if we are living like we really believe the gospel.
 Today we listen for the rooster’s cry in our own lives, for that moment of truth, that moment of confrontation.
 Because if you look closely at that crowing rooster, you may discover that it’s really a dove in disguise.
 And it’s really not a dove, either, but the very Spirit of God brooding over the troubled waters of your life.
 He is calling.
 Listen.
+Listen, and then take, eat, drink, remember, and for the sake of Jesus himself, also believe.
 Amen.

 Sign Up for Our Newsletter!